Donawalt/donael-portfolio-v6-2019/src/pages/Portfolio-V3/index.md

 featuredImage: "./featured-image.jpg"
 type: UI
 ---
->Projet : Portfolio V3 <br>
+>Project : Portfolio V3 <br>
 >Type : UI/UX Design <br>
->Auteur : Donaël Walter<br>
+>Author : Donaël Walter<br>
->Outils : Figma, React
+>Tools : Figma, React
 ----------------------------------------------------------

 <div class="introP">
-Le portfolio représente un des meilleurs et des plus difficiles exercices pour tout créatif.Il demande de se connaitre, de prendre du recul sur soi, sa vie et ses projets.Et parce que nous sommes en constante évolution, le portfolio lui aussi doit évoluer.
+  The portfolio is one of the best and most difficult exercises for any creative person, it requires getting to know oneself, taking a step back on oneself, one's life and one's projects, and because we are in constant evolution, the portfolio too must evolve.
 </div>

-## Première maquettes
+## First models
 ![Loader](./Amin.jpg)
 <br></br>